Jimbly/LD43-slime-laboratory/README.md

 TODO:
 * Potion order requirements are a bit high too quickly?
 Especially Pure of 16!
   * 10 of each (5 turns minimum) is probably a more reasonable max
-* Need more diminishing returns when feeding pets - feeding a S=8 pet a S=2 potion should not still add 2!
-(Fractional, but hidden?)
-  * Or, diminishing return is when harvesting for ingredients, yeah.

 * High scores
 * Would be useful to see current stats of all potions (and pets) - roll over something and they all show up?
 Always there?
 Hold shift?
-* Pets grow in size after being fed?
-Or their size is fixed?
 * New button and panel graphics
 * Allow selecting pet first, then food, show same tooltip
 * Daily summary if things go wrong

+Polish
+* Sounds / Music
+  * Sacrifice squish
+  * Brew burble
+* Pets wander when mouse not near them
+* Pets smoothly move from position to position, including from store purchase window
+* Quick animation up clicking Brew

+Graphics
 * Shadows under pets
 * Animate pets
-* More pet variety and size variety
+* More pet variety and size variety - why?
+Just make slimes better? and we're a Slime Slaughterer?
-* Pets wander when mouse not near them
-* How many count taps for source values - maybe should be divided by 2, as one tap can fill all 6 bottles sometimes!
 * Gears or pattern in background of pipes board
 * Animate pipes rotating
-* Separate seeded random for orders for consistency
+* Separate seeded random for orders for consistency / high scores

+Stretch
+* Pets grow in size after being fed?
+Or their size is fixed?

+Original notes:
 Alchemical Menagerie
 * Art
 ** Bottles